talks-and-stuff/openshift-beginners-workshop/lesson-1-intro-to-k8s/README.md

   * Please mute your microphone by default.
   * Ask questions as needed: "Raise hand" button works great for that.
   * In person, you can raise your real hand :hand:
-  * Let's make a round of introdcutions: why are here and what you expect to learn?

 ## What will you learn on the course?